grafana/grafana/docs/sources/alerting/alerting-rules/templates/reference.md

 For example, notification templates provide the `.Alerts` variable, which includes the list of all firing and resolved alerts in the notification.
 This variable is not available in alert rule templates, which operate within the context of a single alert instance.

-Additionally, you cannot use the `define` and `template` functions to share templates for labels and annotations, as you can with notification templates.
-Instead, you need to write each template inline within the label or annotation fields, and manually copy the templates wherever you want to reuse them.
+Additionally, you cannot reuse templates for labels and annotations as you can with notification templates.
+Instead, you need to write each template inline within the label or annotation fields and manually copy them wherever you want to reuse the templates.